ychang49265/precourse-unit-1/windows-os.md

     ![wsl-statusbar-indicator](https://github.com/CodesmithLLC/precourse-part-1/blob/master/docs/assets/images/wsl-statusbar-indicator.png)

-You can also click that green indicator in the bottom left corner to launch a new WSL VS Code window.
+_Note_: You can also click that green indicator in the bottom left corner to launch a new WSL VS Code window.

 # Install `nvm`, `node.js`, and `npm` on WSL